snoyberg/keter/README.md

 host: www.yesodweb.com
 ```

-yesodweb.com uses the following Bash script to create its keter bundle.
-Going
-forward, this will probably be a command available from the `yesod` executable
-and part of all scaffolded sites:
+A sample Bash script for producing a Keter bundle is:

 ```bash
 #!/bin/bash -ex